convexsoft/Wireless-Network-Optimization/README.md

 # 1. Wireless Reliability Fairness Optimization
-We present an algorithm for wireless reliability fairness optimization that optimizes the min-max outage probability first published in [INFOCOM 2011](https://ieeexplore.ieee.org/abstract/document/5935080) (See longer version in [IEEE/ACM Transactions on Networking](https://ieeexplore.ieee.org/abstract/document/7131593/)).
-An overview survey is available in [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).
+For more detailed information on the problem and algorithms, please refer to the monograph [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).

 ## 1.1.
 The Problem Statement